MSarm-DSML/Finance-AI-Open/README.md

 # Finance.AI :brain:

 ## Description:
 Finance.AI is a specialized financial chatbot application designed to assist users with financial document analysis.
-By leveraging the power of state-of-the-art AI, the chatbot can efficiently process and analyze financial data from uploaded PDF documents and provide valuable insights based on predefined financial indices.
+By leveraging the power of state-of-the-art AI, the chatbot can efficiently process and analyze financial data from uploaded PDF documents and provide valuable insights based on financial indices like RCP, RCI, M.Bruta, and many more.

 ## Key Features: